64kramsystem/personal_notes/assembly_masm_uasm.md

 myByte   db  0

-union1   label dword         ; labels don't occupy space themselves union2   label dword         ; tee-hee unions
+union1   label dword         ; labels don't occupy space themselves union2   label dword         ; poor man's union (see section for MASM support)
          dd  0
 eou      equ this byte       ; like $, but can specify a type